Selected Correspondence Peter

 And to set limits, or stop the process at the first sign of fear, or offence, or doubt, is insincere.

 And to remain unattached is to be disinterested and ensures that the questioning remains a cerebral concept rather than active, vital and on-going to the point where an answer in terms of a clear, obvious and direct conclusion.
-Should the aim and intent of this questioning be to become happy and harmless, one then is sincerely forced to do something to actualize the result of the questioning.
+Should the aim and intent of this questioning be to become happy and harmless, one then is sincerely forced to do something to actualise the result of the questioning.

 One is then forced – out of sincerity – to do something that one would not normally do – change one’s behaviour – actually demolish or eliminate a bit of ones own ‘self’ that one holds so dear.